Stormwater Solutions

 Longview Cove Residential Development

 A new residential subdivision is being developed on the border of Indian Lake Park in Ohio.
-52 new residential lots are being subdivided on existing farmland and all will have water frontage on new channels connected to the existing Lake.
+52 new residential lots are being subdivided on vacant land that had previously been used for farming.
+All lots will have water frontage on new channels connected to the existing Lake.
 Several environmental factors on the site required special attention and permits.
-Norton has been helping the developer to obtain these special permits:
+Norton helped the developer to obtain these special permits:

 - There is a large (4 acre) wooded wetland, and two small (less than ¼ acre) wetlands on the site.

-- Part of the existing lake channel extended onto farm property now intended to become residential lots.
+- Part of the existing lake channel extended onto property planned to be used for residential lots.

 |